On the side of a mountain, in a meadow full of wildflowers and long green grass, there was a rock.

 “Oh,” said Boulder.

-“Look at that big rock,” said Noah.
+“Look at that big rock,” said Luna.
 “With a flower on it!”

 Just to rest.